Bracing Puppy Ears

 Text and photos by Melinda and Duane Sunnarborg.All rights reserved.

 There are a number of different ways to "train" collie puppies' ears to have the correct position and carriage as adult dogs.
-We have tried several different methods during our over 20-year involvement with the breed.
+We have tried several different methods during our over 25-year involvement with the breed.
 The method described and illustrated below is the one we currently use and is the one with which we have had the best results.
-We brace our collie puppies' ears beginning at age 7-1/2 weeks and keep them braced as long as we feel it is necessary.
+We tape and cross-brace our collie puppies' ears beginning at age 7-1/2 weeks and keep them taped as long as we feel it is necessary.
 Usually this is until at least age 4-1/2 months, but it can be considerably longer.
-The bracing period varies from puppy to puppy, although puppies from the same litter usually have similar bracing requirements.
+The cross-bracing period varies from puppy to puppy, although puppies from the same litter usually have similar requirements.

 Below are step-by-step instructions with accompanying photos.
 Click on each small photo to see a more detailed enlargement.
 Use your browser's "Back" button to return to the text instructions.

-2. Duct Tape.We use Nashua brand because it always seems to stick the best.
-Available at most larger hardware stores, we buy the 2" x 60-yard roll.
+2. Tape.We use Nashua brand duct tape because it is economical and always sticks better than other brands.
+Available at independent hardware and tool supply stores, we buy the 2" x 60-yard roll.
+Don't bother with other duct tapes.
+We have tried them all and none stick like Nashua!

-3. Adhesive Remover.We use Zo-Eze brand adhesive remover exclusively (Breen Laboratories, 8931 So.
-Vermont, Los Angeles, CA 90044).
-Zo-Eze works effectively to remove the excess oils from the ear prior to placing the brace, yet at the same time it does not seem to irritate the puppy's skin.
-We buy Zo-Eze from dog show vendors or directly from the manufacturer.
+3. Adhesive Remover.We use Unisolve or Detachol to remove the ear tapes and braces and to disolve the adhesive.
+We follow up with Zo-Eze solvent to completely clean the ear leather prior to taping.
+Zo-Eze works effectively to remove the excess oils from the ear, yet at the same time it does not seem to irritate the puppy's skin.
 Other adhesive removers can be used, such as ether (available through medical supply companies) in an aerosol spray.
 Ether must be used with extreme caution as the vapors are highly flammable!

-4. Surgical Adhesive.Our product of choice is Skin Bond (Smith & Nephew, Inc., Largo, FL 33773, 1-800 876-1261).
-It is a hypo-allergenic adhesive made to hold surgical bandages in place.
-We use it to help the ear braces stick even better so they do not have to be re-done as often.
-Skin Bond can be purchased through most hospital supply stores or through J-B Wholesale Pet Supply (1-800-526-0388) or www.jbpet.com.
+4. Surgical Adhesive.For many years our product of choice was Skin Bond by Smith & Nephew, Inc. It was a hypo-allergenic adhesive made to hold surgical bandages in place.
+We used it to help the ear braces stick even better so they do not have to be re-done as often.
+Since Skin Bond was discontinued by the manufacturer, Torbot is now used in its place.
+A similiar medical-grade adhesive, it is nearly as effective as Skin Bond was.

 5. Cosmetic Puffs or Cotton Balls.The plain drugstore variety is fine.